 I still have the program from that first show.
 It’s a treasure.
 My boys flipped through it recently, dying at the beefcake shots of a young dude with a huge schnozz in half-buttoned shirts with enormous collars, and they reminded me that it’s been 35 years since I hand-wrote the concert date on the inside cover.
 Yes, he’s turning 70 this year.
 Yes, hip issues plague him so he hobbles around the stage rather than running around thrusting his crotchal-area at shrieking ladies.
 Yes, he’s been nipped and tucked into a virtually unrecognizable plastic version of his young self.
 No, he can’t hit the high register like he used to.
 And the production value of his shows is hilarious.
 I’m talkin’ a big clip-art sun and smiley face on the video screen during “Can’t Smile Without You.”
 Really.
 But his voice still sounds pretty good singing the hits like “Looks Like We Made It,” “This One’s For You” and “Mandy.”
 He can still hold the “youuuuuuuuuuuuu” in “Weekend In New England” longer than it takes Austin Powers to pee in the morning.
 He still plays a mean piano.
 And he still drives the swooning, aging women wild.
 Oh, and the cute, young gay guys.

 I took a Barry break for most of the 80s, but succumbed again big-time a decade later.
 I saw him at Great Woods.
 In Vegas.
 At Radio City.
 Foxwoods.
 Harborlights.
 The Fleet Center.
 Mohegan Sun.
 During this time, I was lucky enough to marry a guy who at first joined me begrudgingly at shows (now that’s love!), but who then, like almost all husbands in all of Barry’s audiences, accidentally developed some odd fondness for the guy.
-We’d bring friends with us to shows, and much as they may’ve tried, they all left feeling goofy-happy.
+We’d bring friends with us to shows, and much as they may’ve tried to suppress it, they all left feeling goofy-happy.
 One of my friends still tells the sweet story of how joyful it was for him to watch me watch Barry.

 I was even part of an online Barry discussion group for a few years.
 I began to appreciate the albums that I had missed.
 Did you know he created an original jazz album that was recorded entirely live in one take?
 Or that he collaborated on a stage musical titled “Harmony” about a real-life singing group in Nazi Germany that was destined for Broadway but fell short of funding?
 (Somewhere I have the script and a bootleg of the music.)
 I learned the B-sides of his records so well that I can’t distinguish between hits and non-hits anymore.
 They’re all just so familiar to me.